 Once the customer finally makes a purchase, don't let the relationship end there.
 Instead, engage them in another social interaction either by offering yet another reward or by sending them a personal thank you note.
 One easy tactic that is especially effective is to reward them for referring your business to others.
 With ReferralCandy, for example, you can offer a discount for every person your existing customers send to your shop.
-Building long-term relationships with your customers is one of the best ways keep money flowing into your business month after month.
+Building long-term relationships with your customers is one of the best ways to keep money flowing into your business month after month.

 While marketing campaigns differ between small businesses and major corporations, the marketing psychology behind them is very much the same.
 Any small business owner can take some of the psychological principles used by these ten businesses below, including you.

 In fact, content marketing is pretty much the perfect encapsulation of all five principles of reciprocity in marketing - as you will see.